eMahtab/database-table-indexes/README.md

 A Primary index is always unique, and it uniquely identifies each row in the table and enforces uniqueness on the primary key column(s).
 A table can have only one primary index.

 A Secondary index may or may not be unique, secondary indexes are created to optimize query performance for columns not covered by the primary index.
 A table can have multiple secondary indexes.

+If you see the `CREATE TABLE` command above for `messages` table, we did not explicitly created secondary indexes, it was automatically created by MySQL for enforcing referential integrity **efficiently**.
+Operations like `ON DELETE CASCADE` or `ON UPDATE CASCADE` need to locate and modify rows in the referencing table quickly.

+You can always check the indexes in a table using `SHOW INDEX FROM` command, to get more details.